BuildTheEarth/docs/source/guide/discord-roles.rst

 Builder
 +++++++

 These are the verified builders of the BTE project.
 Everybody can become a builder.
-You just need to apply on the `website <links:website>`_ to become a builder.
+You just need to apply on the `website`_ to become a builder.

 Youtube Subtitles
 +++++++++++++++++